clairemoorecantwell/learnLexicalConstraints/readme.md

 `checkViolationsSign()` runs automatically on initialization of a new instance of the class, and converts violation profiles to negative floats.
 It also converts blanks to 0's, but it will throw an error if any violations are made of text that can't be converted to floats.

-### UR
+### LexEntry
-use: `new_UR = UR(ur,prob=1,lexC=None)`
+use: `new_LexEntry = LexEntry(inpt,prob=1,pfc=None)`

-**ur:** a string, the UR, or the input if you prefer (Note: it's called UR because 'input' is a function in python, not because of any theoretical commitments.)
+**inpt:** a string, the input, or the UR if you like

-**prob:** you can use this attribute to define a token frequency for this UR, for example if you want to sample or weight URs/inputs by token frequency
+**prob:** you can use this attribute to define a token frequency for this input, for example if you want to sample or weight inputs by token frequency

-**lexC:** This starts out empty, and can stay empty if you're not using lexically-specific constraints.
+**pfc:** This starts out empty, and can stay empty if you're not using PFCs.
 It should typically not be defined in advance, but you can if you need to.
-It should wind up being a list of tuples, of the form `(output, weight)` where `output` is a string corresponding to the output that the lexically-specific constraint demands, and `weight` is the weight on that constraint.  __Lexical constraints are hitched to URs/inputs, and are not stored with the other constraints.
+It should wind up being a list of tuples, of the form `(output, weight)` where `output` is a string corresponding to the output that the PFC demands, and `weight` is the weight on that constraint.  __PFCs are hitched to inputs, and are not stored with the other constraints.
 This might need to be changed to allow for batch learning __

-`UR` also has the following attributes:
+`LexEntry` also has the following attributes:

 **candidates:** A list containing objects of the class `candidate`.
-This has to be populated after the UR object is created.
+This has to be populated after the LexEntry object is created.

 **probDenom:** This is for calculating MaxEnt probability for candidates of this input.
 It's just the denominator for that calculation: sum(e^(-H))